Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 # Introduction
-Lua is a lightweight, high-level, dynamically typed, multi-paradigm scripting language originated in 1993.
-It was design to be improving its speed, portability, extensibility, and ease-of-use in development.
-Which is why its used in Psych Engine, this allows you to execute Lua code without compiling the game over and over again, unlike doing source code in Haxe.
+Lua is a lightweight, high-level, dynamically typed, multi-paradigm scripting language that originated in 1993.
+It was designed to improve its speed, portability, extensibility, and ease of use in development.
+Which is why it is used in Psych Engine; this allows you to execute Lua code without compiling the game over and over again, unlike doing source code in Haxe.

 ## Source-Code Editors
 You don't know they're basically a text editor program designed specifically for editing source code of computer programs.
 They usually add such as syntax highlighting, indentation, autocomplete and brace matching.
 To make your programming experience more easier to code, the most popular source-code editors are [Visual Studio Code](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/downloads/), [Vim](https://www.vim.org/download.php), [Sublime Text](https://www.sublimetext.com/), etc. You can use any source-code editors that you're comfortable to use.